-- Regression Techniques – These are used to establish the relationship between dependent(target) and independent (predictor) variables.
-Here, the ‘best fit’ model is the one which has maximum overlap of the target datapoints on the predictor curve.
+- Regression Techniques: These are used to establish the relationship between a dependent(target) and independent (predictor) variables.
+Here, the best fit model is the one that has maximum overlap of the target data points on the predictor curve.

 Areas of Application

 Although, there are endless scenarios where Predictive Analytics can be fruitful, we are just scratching the surface by listing down few day-to-day use cases: